s0uravk/python-challenge/README.md

 This script requires the data being proccessed to be in a specific format with name of candidates as third value in a csv file  and listed as many times as total votes have been cast to them in each row on third place.

-PyPank main.py file, upon execution , retrieves the data form election_data.csv file, process it and showcase the results in terminal and also creates a result.txt file in analysis folder in PyPoll folder.
+PyPoll main.py file, upon execution , retrieves the data form election_data.csv file, process it and showcase the results in terminal and also creates a result.txt file in analysis folder in PyPoll folder.

 References :